Mandar Rao Dessai: Mumbai City

 In 2020, Dessai moved to Mumbai City and emerged champions of the 2020–21 season.
 He was later included in club's 2022 AFC Champions League squad.

 International

 Mandar captained Goa-India during the 2014 Lusophony Games where he made 4 appearances and scored once, as he led his team to the gold medal, beating the under-20 team of Mozambique in the final.

 Mandar made his India U23 debut in the 2014 Asian Games against UAE U23.

 Personal life

-Mandar was in a relationship with Cecilie Bjørnstrup Andersen, an amateur Danish footballer, since 2018.
-They have a daughter namely Aya.
-The couple separated in 2021.
+Mandar was in a relationship with Danish footballer Cecilie Bjørnstrup Andersen, from 2018 until their separation in 2021.
+They have a daughter namely Aya and son called Adrian.